Updated: Jun 12

 There is no licensed CBD preparation for veterinary use.
 Canidol V is a THC-free extemporaneous product with certified batch analysis.
 It is a sublingual product for dogs and cats.
 The recent availability of the human product Epidyolex brings some questions.
 In theory Epidyolex is higher on the cascade than Canidol V, however Epidyolex is only available to specialist doctors.
 This means we can use Canidol V, which sits on the next rung of the cascade.

 A second CBD product is available for veterinary use.
 This is a CBD-rich hemp nutraceutical marketed as Ellevance and does have some clinical research in dogs with OA.
 This product contains CBDA as well as CBD.
 The CBDA is reported to improved absorption when taken orally.
+The product that I have used are the Big Bites.

 Currently it appears we are at the forefront of knowledge of the endocannabinoid system.
 We have paracetamol, an under-used and effective drug in dogs.
 The market is heating up with CBD products.
 We need to know the exact content of such products – and the more evidence these companies can present to us as pain clinicians, the more likely we are to use them successfully to reduce pain as much as possible for our patients.
+Those studies need a greater number of subjects to draw definitive conclusions.

 Klinger-Gratz PP et al (2018) Acetaminophen Relieves Inflammatory Pain through CB1 Cannabinoid Receptors in the Rostral Ventromedial Medulla.
 10;38(2):322-334. doi: 10.1523/JNEUROSCI.1945-17.2017